Need to know

 Laundry detergent

-Like soap, your typical laundry detergent does a great job of breaking down and destroying coronaviruses.
-For regular day-to-day washing, your normal detergent in a warm wash should be perfectly sufficient to destroy the virus on your clothes.
+Like soap, your typical laundry detergent does a great job of breaking down and destroying viruses.
+For regular day-to-day washing, your normal detergent in a warm wash should be perfectly sufficient to destroy any on your clothes.

-If you've come into direct contact with the virus, or are in a high-risk environment, you should also endeavour to wash in the hottest water your clothes and your washing machine can manage (current understanding is that temperatures over 60°C are sufficient to render COVID-19 inactive), and consider using an oxygenated bleach, or switching to a bleach-containing detergent.
+If you've come into direct contact with a virus, or are in a high-risk environment, you should also endeavour to wash in the hottest water your clothes and your washing machine can manage (the current understanding is that temperatures over 60°C are sufficient to render viruses such as the one that causes COVID-19 inactive), and consider using an oxygenated bleach, or switching to a bleach-containing detergent.

 Bleach